-On August 10, 2023, the Company's rolling Omnibus Incentive Plan (the "Omnibus Incentive Plan") was approved by shareholders and replaced the Company's stock option plan (the "Stock Option Plan") and cash settled Share Unit Plan (the "Share Unit Plan"), at which point no additional options or cash settled share unit awards were granted under the Stock Option Plan and Share Unit Plan.
+On August 10, 2023, the Company's rolling Omnibus Incentive Plan (the "Omnibus Incentive Plan") was approved by shareholders.
 Under the policies of the TSXV, the Omnibus Incentive Plan must be approved on a yearly basis by an ordinary resolution of the shareholders entitled to vote at the Meeting.

-For a summary of the material terms of the Omnibus Incentive Plan, see "Statement of Executive Compensation Plan - Omnibus Incentive Plan".
+For a summary of the material terms of the Omnibus Incentive Plan, see "Statement of Executive Compensation - Omnibus Incentive Plan".
 Any summary is qualified in its entirety by the full text of the Omnibus Incentive Plan, a copy of which will be available at the Meeting and which is also available on SEDAR+ at www.sedarplus.ca under the Company's profile.